aydanurakca/Basic-Plant-Watering-System/README.md

 * If heat index is higher, the motor starts with speed of 200 and pumps water for a few seconds.

 A counter is used to reduce the number of engine starts to avoid over-watering the plant.

+# Circuit Elements
+The basic circuit elements that are used in the Basic Plant Watering System.
+* Breadboard
+* Arduino Uno
+* Jumpers
+* DHT11 Temperature and Humidity sensor
+* 1N4007 Diode
+* NPN Transistor
+* 2 resistors including a 470K ohm and a 1K ohm